remiscarlet/py-curses_game-of-life/README.md

-# Game of Life
+# Conway's Game of Life

-Implementing Conway's GoL as a pair programming task with a junior programmer as part of the Recurse Center.
+Originally implemented as a pair programming task as part of the Recurse Center.

+Maybe implementing as HashLife next for fun.

+## Replit

+Can be run on Replit [here](https://replit.com/@remiscarlet/py-cursesgame-of-life).